 Since this is the graduate’s big day, include some of their favorite foods and desserts on your menu.
 If they play sports, display their jerseys, gear, and trophies.
 Decorate in their favorite colors or the colors of the college they’ll be attending.
-You could even let them create a playlist for background music.
+You could even let them create the playlist for background music.

 Walk Down Memory Lane

 This is not only a celebration of the graduate’s academic accomplishments but also a celebration of their life.
 Display mementos and photos of your child from various stages of their life.
 A great choice is the ever popular slideshow of the graduate’s life shown on a television or monitor.
 Or try one of these unique options- photos lining the driveway, a balloon chandelier over the center of the buffet table, or a giant photo wall.